MarinaTrofimovich/sentiment_analysis_yandex/README.md

 <img align="center" width="700" height="500" src="/images/Leaderboard.png" />

-For demonstrating the work of the model the demo-site on Flask was created.
+Screenshots of the client facing API you can see below.

 <table><tr>